 Deaconess Jennie S. Thompson

 Deaconess Jennie Thompson (Ms. J) is the Administrator General of the Tribes of EL Bethel Temple of Jesus International.
 She is the keeper of finances, organizer of various reports and our annual convocation.
 She serves faithfully in all of the above duties and more.
-She is a critical liaison of the Tribes of EL Bethel Temple.
+She is a critical part and liaison of the Tribes of EL Bethel.
 She is from Brooksville, Florida.

 Bishop Larry S. Herbert